kutumia/dalTelMonitoring/README.md

-# Activities Assignment and Monitoring for “Production, Storage and Distribution of Quality Seeds of Pulses, Oils and Spices at Farmers Level Project (3rd Phase)"
+# Activities Assignment and Monitoring Software for “Production, Storage and Distribution of Quality Seeds of Pulses, Oils and Spices at Farmers Level Project (3rd Phase)"